|Category:||Educational Courses, Heritage and Folklore, Diploma|

 Registration onto the module/programme

 Introduction to Moodle (on-line learning facility)

-The Diploma programme is open to all, and may be of particular interest to primary & secondary school teachers, librarians, archivists, staff in heritage centres and museums.
+The Diploma programme is open to all, and may be of particular interest to primary & secondary school teachers, librarians, archivists, and staff in heritage centres and museums.
 It will also appeal to those interested in the folklore, folk life and heritage of the North West of Ireland and beyond!

-There are no specific entry requirements for the Diploma in Arts (Local Folklore & Heritage of the North West) and no previous knowledge of the subject area is required.
+There are no specific entry requirements for the Diploma in Arts (Folklore & Heritage of the North West) and no previous knowledge of the subject area is required.
 Candidates who are 21 years or over on or before January 1st of year of entry may gain entry to the programme on the basis of mature years.
 Candidates under 21 years should meet the minimum matriculation requirements.

 Course Fees to attain Diploma qualification:

 EU fees are €990 per year (€330 per module)

 This fee is subject to a yearly review

 The fee for each module must be paid in advance of the start date.
 Failure to pay fees in full will result in non-progression or award/graduation from the programme.